KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/IntraSpeciesAssociation.md

-# Class: Intra-Specie Association (IntraSpecieAssociation)
+# Class: Intra-Species Association (IntraSpeciesAssociation)

-_Associations in this category are based on the same specie of the gene that is considered, contrary_
+_Associations in this category are based on the same species of the gene that is considered, contrary_

 _to, eg, homology or sequence similarity._